michaelagylo/michaelagylo.github.io/content/post/bbc-lo-nickel-2025/index.md

 ---
-title: Research linked to harmful nickel mining activities in Raja Ampat, Indonesia
+title: BBC Highlights Research on Harmful Nickel Mining Activities in Raja Ampat, Indonesia
 date: '2025-06-16'

 summary: We were interviewed by BBC news to comment on the recent nickel mining activities occurring in the biodiverse region in Rapa Ampat, Indonesia